visgl/loaders.gl/modules/json/docs/api-reference/json-loader.md

 | Option       | Type    | Default | Description                                                            |
 | ------------ | ------- | ------- | ---------------------------------------------------------------------- |
 | `json.table` | Boolean | TBD     | Parse JSON as table, i.e. return the first embedded array in the JSON. |

+## Attribution

+This loader is based on a fork of dscape's [`clarinet`](https://github.com/dscape/clarinet) under BSD 2-clause license.